Britney Coleman

 Britney Coleman (born January 23, 1989) is an American actress and singer.

 Early life and education

 Coleman is a native of Ann Arbor, Michigan.
 She attended the University of Michigan. where she received a BFA in Musical Theatre.
 While in college, she played Bellatrix Lestrange in the cult classic internet musical A Very Potter Musical.

 Career

 Coleman played the role of Barbara Maitland in the Beetlejuice first national tour.
 After, she led the gender-bent national tour of Company in 2024 to critical acclaim.

+On June 16, 2026, she is set to lead the developmental reading of One Way, a "queer, anti-billionaire space musical" following a retired astronaut who must decide between a one-way trip to Mars and staying on Earth with the woman she loves.